 Another added, “Yep.
 I hate social media.
-It's such a time suck when I could be doing better things like reading or learning something, or going outside.
+It's such a time drain when I could be doing better things like reading or learning something, or going outside.
 Lol.
 But I still do it.
 Honestly, if I didn't have all my friends and family halfway across the country, I probably would nix it.”

 “Procrastination may be criticized by many, but let's face it, it's a habit that's tough to shake.
-The reasons behind it are complex and can range from fear of failure to lack motivation.
+The reasons behind it are complex and can range from fear of failure to lack of motivation.
 Despite its negative effects, like increased stress and decreased productivity, it's still a common habit for many,” one Redditor shared.

 Another replied, “I was gonna write a big response to this, but I'll do it tomorrow.”